Sakrac/BitmapAnim/readme.md

 	dc.b $00, $00, $00, $00, $00, $00, $00, $40 ; char 0
 ```

+## Example Playback ##

+Look in the 6502 folder for an example implementation for drawing animation frames.
+Note that the initial image is not provided by the system.

 ## Notes ##

 As should be obvious the more characters that change on-screen the bigger the data, but also requires more cycles to draw.